Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: An empirical example

-Table \ref{forcast} reports ECRs and $p$-values of two VaR backtests for the one-week-ahead forecasts obtained using three estimation methods at four quantile levels.
-The proposed E-QMLE performs well at all the four quantile levels with $p$-values not less than $0.1$ for both CC and DQ tests, the proposed G-QMLE also performs well except for $\tau=95\%$ with the $p$-value of DQ test slightly samller than $0.1$, while the DWQRE performs less satisfactorily at three quantile levels in terms of DQ tests.
-For ECRs, it can be seen that those of the E-QMLE are closest to the nominal quantile level except for $\tau=90\%$.
-Overall, the linear DAR model fitted by the proposed E-QMLE method outperforms that of the DWQRE in forecasting VaRs for the Bitcoin returns.
-The proposed G-QMLE method performs worse than the E-QMLE, this is probably because the G-QMLE is not suitable for the data.
-As a result, we conclude that the proposed E-QMLE procedure seems to be more reasonable and suitable for the considered data set in terms of fitting and forecasting.
+Table \ref{forcast} reports the ECRs and $p$-values of the three VaR backtests for one-week-ahead forecasts obtained using the three estimation methods at four quantile levels.
+The proposed E-QMLE performs well at all four quantile levels, with $p$-values not less than $0.1$ for the backtests.
+In addition, the proposed G-QMLE performs well, except for $\tau=95\%$, with the $p$-value of the DQ test slightly smaller than $0.1$, whereas the DWQRE performs less satisfactorily at three quantile levels in terms of the DQ tests.
+For the ECRs, those of the E-QMLE are closest to the nominal quantile level, except for $\tau=90\%$.
+Overall, the linear DAR model fitted using the proposed E-QMLE method outperforms that of the DWQRE in forecasting VaRs.
+The G-QMLE method performs worse than the E-QMLE, probably because the G-QMLE is not suitable for the data.

+In addition, to compare the forecasting performance of the linear DAR model with that of the DAR model \eqref{DAR} and the AR-GARCH model fitted using QMLEs, we apply the DAR model of order three and an AR($3$)-GARCH($1,1$) model to the data using the E-QMLE and G-QMLE.
+The results based on the same rolling forecasting procedure are reported in Table \ref{forcast}.
+Here, both DAR models are comparable in the VaR backtests, and the linear DAR model fitted using the E-QMLE outperforms the DAR model in the ECRs for $\tau=10\%, 90\%$, and 95\%.
+This demonstrates the forecasting superiority of the linear DAR model for heavy-tailed data, which possibly benefits from its linear structure on the conditional standard deviation instead of on the conditional variance for the DAR model.
+Furthermore, the linear DAR model is competitive with the AR-GARCH model in both the ECRs and the backtests.

+In summary, the proposed E-QMLE procedure of a linear DAR model seems to be more reasonable and suitable for the considered BTC data set in terms of fitting and forecasting.